solter/pyTutorial/README.md

 ```Shell
 $ python3 test.py
 ```
-This does the same thing the interactive console does, except does NOT print a.
+This does the same thing the interactive console does, except does NOT print `a`.
 All print statements will write their output to the screen.

 > NOTE: